What is Interest Expense?

 Interest expense is determined by a company’s average debt balance, i.e. the beginning and ending debt carrying amounts.

 The problem, however, is that debt — namely, the revolving credit facility (i.e. “revolver”) — introduces a circularity into the financial model.

 The circular reference, i.e. “circularity”, occurs when a formula references back to its own cell either directly or indirectly.

-Forecasting interest using the average debt balance is the more intuitive approach because a company repays debt over the course of the borrowing period (and reduced principal directly results in less interest).
+Forecasting interest using the average debt balance is the more intuitive approach, because a company repays debt over the borrowing term (and reduced principal directly results in less interest).

-The greater the percentage of the original debt principal paid down over the borrowing term, the more the incurred interest expense should decline, all else being equal.
+The greater the percentage of the original debt principal paid down over the borrowing term, the more the interest expense declines, all else being equal.

 But to prevent a financial model from showing errors due to the endless loop of calculations – i.e. a “circularity” – a circularity switch is necessary, as we’ll soon demonstrate in our modeling tutorial.

 Interest Expense Formula

 The formula for calculating the annual interest expense in a financial model is as follows.

 For example, if a company has a total of $100 million in debt at a fixed interest rate of 8%, the annual interest expense is calculated by multiplying the average debt principal by the interest rate.